kian-fotovat/simple-VenusBot/README.md

 ## 🚀 Getting Started

+-Note: If all of the features of the bot are working besides actually playing music, just update your yt-dlp package.

 > **Before You Start:**
 >
 > - ✅ You must have **[FFmpeg](https://ffmpeg.org/download.html)** installed and available in your system’s `PATH`